 Most children’s headaches are non-threatening (benign) and respond well to treatment.

 Migraines and tension-type headaches are very common among children and teens.
 About 1 in every 10 adolescents (ages 12 to 17 years old) has migraine.
-About 3 in every 10 have tension-type headaches.

 Up to 1 in every 25 children starts to have significant headaches before reaching school age.
 Because of their young age, they may not know how to describe pain.